 - AXMEDIS Content Processing Area (under responsibility of DSI): this section describes the current status and the work done in the development of tools in AXMEDIS Content Processing Area.
 This area copes with the problem of automatic content production, adaptation and protection of AXMEDIS object and their publication on a P2P environment (AXEPTool).
 The actual prototype is based on rules that include a procedural description using the Javascript language (script) and schedule information that describe the rule firing inside the AXMEDIS Rule Engine.
 Such engine is based on a Javascript engine derived from SpiderMonkey by Mozilla.
 To cope with the amount of needed resources (computational, time, etc...) during the content processing activity, an early version of a distributed environment was defined and based on GRID computing.
 Therefore the Rule Engine was decomposed in two main component: the AXMEDIS Rule Scheduler and AXMEDIS Rule Executor.
 The AXMEDIS Content Processing Area results are further illustrated by means of UML diagrams, tables, GUI definitions and snapshots, description of a Grid communication protocol and the XML schema for rules. - JS Classes for the JavaScript Engine: the composition and formatting process by means javascript required the extension of the object data type inside the javascript language.
 The set of classes and functions that currently extend the capabilities of the Spidermonkey Javascript engine are described. - Content Composition and Formatting: this section performs a state of the art analysis to identify limits and problems of pre-existent tools for automatic adaptation and formatting; then, architecture and status of AXMEDIS tools are reported.
 The actual prototype is based on SMIL for document structure description and XSLT for layout definition; techniques for layout optimization are sketched.
-UML diagrams and screenshots illustrate architecture and functionalities of these tools. - Adaptation and Transcoding Tools: in this part the work done and analysis on external tools and libraries for content processing, content format transcoding, content formatting and adaptation (digital audio, video, animation, multimedia, metadata, etc...) are discussed.
-Part of them was used to implement and customise the set of functions and algorithms to call inside the automatic content processing area.
+UML diagrams and screenshots illustrate architecture and functionalities of these tools. - Workflow for the integration with the AXMEDIS content processing and factory tools. - Adaptation and Transcoding Tools: in this part the work done and analysis on external tools and libraries for content processing, content format transcoding, content formatting and adaptation (digital audio, video, animation, multimedia, metadata, etc...) are discussed.
+Part of them was used to implement and customise the set of functions and algorithms to call inside the automatic content processing area. - Two related works (in italian) are contained in Annex1 and Annex2 (DE4.3.1.2Annex1 and DE4.3.1.2Annex2).
+They are technical reports produced at the University of Florence: - in the Annex1 is described an architecture for the automatic formatting of a SMIL presentation, selecting templates and style-sheets suitable for the resources in input; - in the Annex2 is described a prototype that performs the layout optimization of a SMIL presentation.
+The prototype uses Genetic Algorithms to optimize positions and dimensions of the regions that compose the presentation.